 - detecting the source of GI bleeding

-- helping to diagnose or evaluate GI conditions like Crohn’s disease, celiac disease, and ulcerative colitis
+- helping evaluate GI conditions like Crohn’s disease, celiac disease, and ulcerative colitis

 - identifying polyps or tumors in the GI tract